-Note: Sensors which are added to libraries are not counted against the maximum number of sensors of your license.
+Sensors that you add to libraries do not count against the maximum number of sensors of your license.

-Open an assistant to directly create a new library.
+Open a dialog to create a new library.

-Open an existing library.
-Hover over Select Library to show other menu items.
-Follow the menu path (it is specific to your setup) to select a library and open it.
+Open a library.
+Hover over Select Library to show more options.
+Follow the alphabetical menu path that is specific to your setup to view your libraries.
+Click a library to open it.

-In the All view, you see a list of all existing libraries.
-Using the links next to a library name, you can perform the following actions.
+In the All view, you see a list of all libraries.
+Enable the check box next to a library and use the quick action buttons:

-For detailed information on how to create and edit libraries please see the following sections.
+For more information on how to work with libraries, see the following sections:

 How to use libraries in PRTG in 4 steps